RakhithJK/dbeaver-cloudbeaver-wiki/Azure-AD-authentication.md

 To do this, you must have:

 * An active Azure account.
-* A Ccnfigured application in Azure AD.
+* A Cocnfigured application in Azure AD.
   You will need the following settings for your application from CloudBeaver:

   Name|Description